exdaryl/Library-Management-System/README.md

 ### 2. Configure the application
 - Open the project in Visual Studio 2022.
-- Update the database connection string in app.config or appsettings.json with your server name, database name, and credentials.
-For example:
+- Update the database connection string in *Database.cs* with your MySQL credentials:

 ```csharp
 // Database.cs